Xylopyrographer/LiteLED/README.md

 LiteLED is an arduino-esp32 library for the Espressif ESP32 series of SoC's for controlling WS2812B, SK6812, APA106 and SM16703 intelligent "clockless" RGB colour LED's.

-It provides hardware-accelerated LED control via the **RMT** peripheral (`LiteLED`) or the **PARLIO** parallel-IO peripheral (`LiteLEDpio` / `LiteLEDpioGroup`).
+It provides hardware-accelerated LED control via the **RMT** peripheral or the **PARLIO** parallel-IO peripheral.
 Supports driving multiple LED strips, arbitrary colour orders, DMA transfers, interrupt priority, and buffer allocation to either internal RAM or PSRAM.

+Both drivers can be used concurrently as supported by the SoC hardware.

 ## Features